Azure/azure-functions-python-extensions/azurefunctions-extensions-bindings-eventhub/README.md

 ### Bind to the SDK-type
 The Azure Functions Extensions Bindings EventHub library for Python allows you to create a function app with an EventHub Trigger and define the type as an EventData.
-Instead of receiving an InputStream, when the function is executed, the type returned will be the defined SDK-type and have all of the properties and methods available as seen in the Azure EventHub library for Python.
+Instead of receiving an EventHubEvent, when the function is executed, the type returned will be the defined SDK-type and have all of the properties and methods available as seen in the Azure EventHub library for Python.

 ```python